The Bankrate promise

 While opening a brokerage account may sound like a difficult step, it’s actually quite easy, and you can have everything set up in 15 minutes or so.

 You’ll want to select a broker that caters to your needs.
 Are you trading often or infrequently?
 Do you need a high level of service or research?
 Is cost the most important factor for you?
-If you’re buying a few stocks but investing mainly in funds, then a number of brokers specialize in offering commission-free trading for those funds.

 After you’ve opened your account, you’ll want to fund it with enough money to buy Alphabet stock.
 But you can take care of this step completely online, and it’s simple.